awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-create-ami-from-instance.rst

 #########################################

 .. meta::
-   :description: How to use the |TVS| to create an AMI from an EC2 instance.
+   :description: How to use the Toolkit for Visual Studio to create an AMI from an EC2 instance.
    :keywords: AMI

 From the :guilabel:`Amazon EC2 Instances` view, you can create Amazon Machine Images (AMIs) from